501c3 Document: Everything You Need to Know

 501c3 document can refer to a few different documents but is often refers to a 501c3 organization’s Determination Letter from the IRS.5 min read

-501c3 document can refer to a few different documents but is often refers to a 501c3 organization’s Determination Letter from the IRS.
-This is the 501c3 document that is usually used to prove the organization’s tax exempt status to donors and when otherwise required.
+501c3 document can refer to a few different documents but often refers to a 501c3 organization’s Determination Letter from the IRS.
+This is the 501c3 document that is usually used to prove the organization’s tax-exempt status to donors and when otherwise required.

 Introductory clause – Indicate that the persons signing are certifying the Articles and specify what state the nonprofit corporation is being formed in.

 Article I – State the nonprofit corporation’s name.

 Article II – The address of the nonprofit corporation’s principal office within the state of incorporation.
 A California nonprofit should have a California address, a Washington nonprofit, should have a Washington address, and so on.